sematext/docs/docs/experience/faq.md

 <a name="configure-requirements" href="configure-requirements" class="faq-questions"><strong>What are the user satisfaction scores shown in Experience based on?</strong></a>

-The scores are based on the time threshold defined in [Configure Requirements](/experience/configure-requirements) screen.
+The scores are based on the time threshold defined in the [Configure Requirements](/experience/configure-requirements) screen.
 By default these time thresholds are 2 seconds.
 You can adjust these time thresholds if you have a different performance target for your website or webapp.
 You can read